gitpan/App-pathed/README.md

 - `--split`, `-s`

     Prints each path element on its own line.
-If this option is not specified, the path elements are printed on one line, joined by colons, like you would normally specify the `PATH` variable.
+If this option is not specified, the path elements are printed on one line, joined by the default path separator as reported by [Config](http://search.cpan.org/perldoc?Config) - usually a colon -, like you would normally specify the `PATH` variable.

 - `--check`, `-c`